 - an old CPU Cooling fan

 The cooling fan commonly found on a CPU can easily be removed from an old, defunct computer.
 Take one and connect it to a 9V battery.
-You will notice that the fan only works when connected one way in the circuit; reverse the polarity by flipping the battery and the fan does not work.
+You will notice that the fan only works when connected one way in the circuit; reverse the polarity by flipping the battery, and the fan does not work.

 If the fan did work, reversing the polarity would result in the fan spinning in the opposite direction, sucking air — and dust — onto the CPU instead of away from it.